-The passing of 53 year old, George Michael to reportedly “heart failure” brings to sad light a condition not commonly discussed.
+The passing of 39 year old Nelsan Ellis and 53 year old George Michael this year to reportedly “heart failure” brings to sad light a condition not commonly discussed.
 Here are your questions answered:

 What is heart failure?

 Heart failure, also known as “congestive heart failure, is when the heart fails to pump properly.
 The heart’s main job is to pump oxygenated blood it receives from the lungs to the rest of the body with a force strong enough to circulate the oxygenated blood.
 When it receives the deoxygenated blood after circulation, it then pumps this into the lungs to become oxygenated again.
 When the heart does not sustain an adequate force of pump, its state of weakness is called “failure”.